Coping with brain tumour anxiety

 CBT helps you recognise and overcome your anxious thoughts by changing negative patterns in the way you think and behave.
 Although it’s sometimes called a talking therapy, CBT provides practical ways to improve your current state of mind rather than focusing on issues from your past.

 It involves working with a clinical psychologist or other mental health professional in regular sessions over a period of time and can be provided by the NHS.
-You can self-refer for CBT.
-This means that, while you do need to be registered with a GP, they don’t need to refer you for treatment.
+You can self-refer for CBT, which means that, while you do need to be registered with a GP, they don’t need to refer you for treatment.

 Applied relaxation involves learning how to relax your muscles in a particular way whenever you feel anxious.
-It needs to be taught by a trained therapist, who will meet you for regular sessions over a period of time.
-As with CBT, you can get applied relaxation therapy on the NHS and self-refer.
+Therefore, it needs to be taught by a trained therapist, who will meet you for regular sessions over a period of time.
+As with CBT, you can also get applied relaxation therapy on the NHS and self-refer.

 How do I find psychological therapies services?